-This multimedia package demonstrates how to use the Early Childhood Environment Rating Scale–Revised Edition (ECERS-R).
-Each training package contains an interactive DVD and an Instructor’s Guide, which explains how to present the various training activities and provides answers for commonly asked questions.
+This multimedia package demonstrates how to use the Infant/Toddler Environment Rating Scale®—Revised Edition (ITERS–R).
+Each training package contains a DVD and an Instructor’s Guide, which explains how to present the various training activities and provides answers for commonly asked questions.
 A companion 24-page Video Guide and Training Workbook, to be used in conjunction with the DVD, is sold separately.
 A personal copy of the Video Guide and Training Workbook, which may be reproduced for use in the classroom for educational purposes only, is required for each participant.

 Thelma Harms, Director of Curriculum Development Emerita, Frank Porter Graham Child Development Institute, University of North Carolina at Chapel Hill.